EOP-OMB/federal-program-inventory/website/_program/TC.090.md

 grants_url: null
 is_subpart_f: null
 layout: program
-objective: The baseline tax system generally would tax all income under the regular tax rate schedule.
-It would not allow preferentially low (or zero) tax rates to apply to certain types or sources of income.
-In contrast, the Tax Code provides for $15 billion of tax-exempt bond authority to finance qualified highway or surface freight transfer facilities.
+objective: Under the baseline tax system, all compensation, including dedicated payments and in-kind benefits, would be included in taxable income.
+Dedicated payments and in-kind benefits represent accretions to wealth that do not differ materially from cash wages.
+In contrast, the Tax Code allows an exclusion from taxable income for employee parking expenses that are paid for by the employer or that are received by the employee in lieu of wages.
+In 2024, the maximum amount of the parking exclusion is $315 per month.
+The tax expenditure estimate does not include any subsidy provided through employer-owned parking facilities.
+However, beginning in 2018, parking expenses are no longer deductible to employers.
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":1707000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":1827000000.0},{"x":"2024","outlays":0.0,"forgone_revenue":1950000000.0}]'
 outlays: null
 permalink: /program/TC.090.html
 popular_name: ''